paolofulgoni/DotRange/README.md

 #### `Encloses`

-The most basic relation on ranges is `Encloses(Interval)`, which is true if the bounds of the inner range do not extend outside the bounds of the outer range.
+The most basic relation on intervals is `Encloses(Interval)`, which is true if the bounds of the inner interval do not extend outside the bounds of the outer interval.
 This is solely dependent on comparisons between the endpoints!

 *   `[3..6]` encloses `[4..5]`